MicrosoftDocs/DocsLegal-pr.en-SG/DocsLegal/GDPR.md

 ---
+# required metadata
 title: General Data Protection Regulation (GDPR)
-description: GDPR docs.microsoft.com.
+description: GDPR learn.microsoft.com.
 ms.topic: article
 ms.prod: legal
 layout: ContentPage
-ms.openlocfilehash: 91a5f1a3c93dbf5e50ab9842e63747fc9e443fe3
-ms.sourcegitcommit: 608034089d1ea70317f64b4562eee1614c447d8f
-ms.translationtype: HT
-ms.contentlocale: en-SG
-ms.lasthandoff: 04/01/2022
-ms.locfileid: "141347346"
 ---

 # <a name="microsofts-gdpr-commitments-to-customers-of-our-generally-available-enterprise-software-products"></a>Microsoft’s GDPR Commitments to Customers of our Generally Available Enterprise Software Products

 **Introduction**

 The European Union’s General Data Protection Regulation (GDPR) sets an important bar globally for privacy rights, information security and compliance.
 At Microsoft, we believe privacy is a fundamental right and that the GDPR is an important step forward in protecting and enabling the privacy rights of individuals.

 Microsoft is committed to its own compliance with the GDPR, as well as to provide an array of products, features, documentation and resources to support our customers in meeting their compliance obligations under the GDPR.
 The following is a description of Microsoft’s contractual commitments to its customers concerning personal data collected from enterprise software.
-(For software licensed from Microsoft Commercial Licensing programmes, refer directly to the Microsoft Products and Services Data Protection Addendum (DPA) at http://aka.ms/dpa)
+(For software licensed from Microsoft Commercial Licensing programs, refer directly to the Microsoft Products and Services Data Protection Addendum (DPA) at http://aka.ms/dpa)

 **Does Microsoft make commitments to its customers with regard to the GDPR?**